 Restaurants are scattered throughout the island, though most are located in the east and northeast sections of St. Thomas.
 Here are some of our favorite places to dine, drink, and delight in the amazing bounty of the islands.
 One word of advice is that reservations are highly recommended, as visitors are returning and several post-hurricane restaurants have yet to open.
 But don’t let that deter you from trying these seven best places to eat in St. Thomas.

-While in St. Thomas, don’t miss out on activities that will help immerse yourself with the city (hurry while they’re hot!):
+While in St. Thomas, don’t miss out on activities that will help immerse yourself in the city (hurry while they’re hot!):

 - St. Thomas Mangrove Kayak, Hike, & Snorkel 3-Hour Tour